 SBS Launch The No Recourse Fund

 Women fleeing domestic violence desperately need emergency accommodation, support and protection.
-However those subject to the ‘no recourse to public funds’, because of their insecure immigration status (i.e. they are not UK residents), cannot access any form of emergency accommodation, including refuges, as they are not able to claim housing benefit, income support and other state benefits.
-They are also prohibited from accessing any form of social housing through the local authority.
-The result is that they are faced with stark choices: leave and face destitution or stay and risk their lives.
+Those subject to the ‘no recourse to public funds’, because of their insecure immigration status (i.e. they are not UK residents) They cannot access any form of emergency accommodation, including refuges, as they are not able to claim housing benefit, income support and other state benefit.
+They’re also prohibited from accessing any form of social housing through the local authority The result is that they’re faced with stark choices: leave and face destitution or stay and risk their lives.

-In recognition of the plight of hundreds of women and children in this situation, Southall Black Sisters, have, with funds provided by London Councils and the charity Oxfam, set up a small ‘last resort fund’ called the ‘SBS No Recourse Fund’ (SBS NRF).
-The fund will be used to help accommodate and provide subsistence costs for a limited period for women who have experienced domestic violence and have insecure immigration status with no recourse to public funds.
-The funds will also be used to help women who are victims of trafficking and prostitution.
+In recognition of the plight of hundreds of women and children in this situation.
+Southall Black Sisters, have with funds provided by London Councils and the charity Oxfam set up a small ‘last resort fund’ called the ‘SBS No Recourse Fund’ (SBS NRF).
+The fund will help accommodate and provide subsistence costs for a limited period.
+This will be for women who have experienced domestic violence, and have insecure immigration status.
+Funds will also help women who are victims of trafficking and prostitution.

-- Funds from London Councils will be used to cover emergency housing costs and living expenses for women and children in London
+- The Funds from London Councils to cover emergency housing costs and living expenses for women and children in London

-- Funds from Oxfam will cover emergency housing and living expenses for women and children outside London.
+- The Funds from Oxfam will cover emergency housing and living expenses for women and children outside London

 Please note that the SBS No Recourse Fund is a last resort fund.
 The funds will only be open to non-governmental organisations.
-The overall funds available are severely limited and will only be provided where organisation give a commitment to assist women to pursue other avenues of financial assistance, including legal proceedings against local authorities.
-The No Recourse Funds will not be released if organisations fail, during the period of NRF funding from SBS, to assist women to obtain alternative funding.
+The overall funds available limited and will only release where the organisation give a commitment to assist women to pursue other avenues of financial help.
+This includes legal proceedings against local authorities.
+The No Recourse Funds will not release if organisations fail, during the period of NRF funding from SBS, to assist women to get alternative funding.

 The fund will pay accommodation and subsistence costs of up to £30 per week for an adult and £10 per week for a child.

-- Single women will be assisted for a maximum of 6 weeks.
+- Single women assistance for a maximum of 6 weeks.

-- Women with children will be assisted for one week.
+- Women with children assisted for one week.

 Please request an application pack, which sets out the criteria and conditions of eligibility in more detail.
 You can download the Application Packs from our website.